The Top 10 Best Abdominal Exercises Part 1

 I repeat: just because you exercise a muscle, does not mean you will begin to show cuts or definition in that area.

-Your muscles in the target area will get bigger, stronger, faster, and better conditioned, but fat loss will NOT occur in that area unless it is simultaneously occurring everywhere else on your body.
+Your muscles in the target area will get bigger, stronger, faster, and better conditioned, but fat loss will NOT occur in that area unless it is simultaneously occurring everywhere else in your body.
 The only way you can do crunches and wake up one day to six-pack abs is if your body fat is already under 8%.

 The truth you need to know is that flat six-pack abs are difficult to get.
-To succeed in this quest, you need the right combination of exercises, diet, and genetics.
+To succeed in this quest, you need the right combination of exercise, diet, and genetics.
 There, I said it.

-I personally have had a 4 pack on several occasions throughout my life.
+I have had a 4 pack on several occasions throughout my life.
 A six-pack is just not attainable for me unless I get under that 8% body fat mark, and even then I don’t have great lower abdominal genetics.
-The four-pack is maintainable by me year-round, although it’s slightly harder to stay that lean during the winter.
+The four-pack is maintainable by me year-round, although it’s slightly harder to stay lean during the winter.

-What does this mean for you?
+What does all of this mean for you?

 It means that a flat belly is achievable for you, just as it is for anyone.

-It means that your body might not physiologically be right for displaying six-pack abs, but that you should be able to show off some abdominal definition if your body fat is low enough.
+It means that your body might not physiologically be right for displaying six-pack abs, but you should be able to show off some abdominal definition if your body fat is low enough.

-It means that you might not be able to drop that much body fat if your lifestyle doesn’t allow it, or if your body just won’t function properly at a low body fat percentage.
+It means that you might not be able to drop that much body fat if your lifestyle doesn’t allow it, or if your body won’t function properly at a low body fat percentage.

 It also means that you need a wide variety of effective exercises to shape your abdominals from all angles.

-What You Really Need for Flat Abs
+What You Need for Flat Abs

 The basics: